 - Checkout experience.
 Customers can use Amazon Pay seamlessly without creating a new account, and might be more willing to complete a purchase with a recognized and trusted name on the checkout process.

 - POS systems.
 Amazon Pay does not currently offer a POS system.

 A free WooCommerce integration plugin does exist for Amazon Pay.
 This tool makes it easy to integrate Amazon Pay with your WooCommerce products, including subscription items and recurring payment options.

 The Amazon name brings a pretty powerful sense of security and trust along with it.
 Adding it as your payment gateway might be the differentiator you need to boost conversions and purchase completion on your website.

 WooCommerce Payment Gateway Integrations

-Adding a payment gateway means installing its associated WooCommerce plugin and adding your account information.
+Adding a payment gateway means installing its associated WooCommerce plugin, and entering in your account information.
 While each plugin is different, integration usually follows the same process:

-- For a free plugin, navigate to the Plugins > Add Plugin screen within WordPress, and search for it.
-For premium options, you may need to download the plugin’s .zip file directly from the developer.
+- For a free plugin, navigate to the Plugins > Add Plugin screen within WordPress.
+For premium tools, you may need to download the plugin’s .zip file directly from the developer.

-- Follow the installation and activation procedure within WordPress, which will vary depending on the option you chose from step one.
+- Follow the installation and activation procedure within WordPress, which will vary depending on the option you chose in the first step.

 - Follow the plugin’s provided instructions for configuration within WooCommerce.